First Deployment

 Step 2: Server Configuration#

-You'll be asked to provide your server details:
+You'll need to provide your server details:

 Server Information#

-• Server IP Address: The public IP of your VPS (e.g., 203.0.113.42)
+• Server IP Address: Your VPS's public IP (e.g., 203.0.113.42)

 • SSH User: Usually root (or a sudo user)